The Best Palo Alto Movers

 - A moving company must provide a “Not to Exceed” price for all household moves.
 This price is the maximum amount you will pay unless you request additional services, and those requested changes must appear in a “Change Order for Moving Services.”

 California’s Bureau also licenses moving companies for hire and guides consumers on finding a reputable company and how to file complaints if necessary.

 How Many Estimates Do I Need Before Choosing My Movers in Palo Alto?

 Getting several estimates (at least 3, preferably 5) is a good idea.
 Not just to look for the lowest price, but to get an idea of whether the movers in Palo Alto that you are talking to are of high quality.
 You have determined You have spoken to some recent customers about their satisfaction with the Palo Alto moving company.
 You met their representatives when they came out to conduct the physical survey of what you are moving.
 By now, you should have a good sense of whether they are an upstanding, honest organization.
 There are some additional factors to help you in your evaluation.

 How To Know If The Moving Company’s Estimates Are Reliable

 - Are they agreeable to offering you their written tariff?
 The tariff is a breakdown of the fees that the company charges for various moving services in Palo Alto.
-All rates and service terms are published in the tariff, and the company should never hesitate to share them with you.
+All local moving rates and long distance moving rates service terms are published in the tariff, and the company should never hesitate to share them with you.
 It includes their charges for cancellation, unexpected services at the destination, such as long carries, steep driveways, stairs, shuttles, and storage.